ioam/topographica/doc/Team_Members/index.rst

  James completed his undergraduate degree at the University of Edinburgh, including a project of building Unreal and Blender 3D-world interfaces for Topographica.

+Wiktor Brodlo, 2012 - 2013
+ Wiktor helped integrate the submodules into which Topographica was split, as part of his undergraduate project.

 Andy Cameron, 2008 - 2009
  Andy completed his undergraduate degree at the University of